 Stop 6: Explore the Louvre

-After exploring Notre Dame, you might want to take a coffee break before it is time for the Louvre Museum – another place to see in 4 days in Paris (or even in one day in the city).
+After exploring Notre Dame, you might want to take a coffee break before it is time for the Louvre Museum.
 Yes, visiting is somehow a must and surely nothing unusual to do in Paris.

-If you don’t want to visit inside, you should still add it to your Paris itinerary, as the area is so pretty!
+If you don’t want to visit inside, you should still add it to your 4-day Paris itinerary – the area is so pretty!

 Depending on the season, it might be dark already.
-If it is still not dark, you can have dinner somewhere near the Louvre and wait for the sunset – because it just gets better.
+If it is still not dark, you can have dinner somewhere near the Louvre and come back after sunset.

-Tip: If you are around the Louvre during the day you can also check out the impressive Musee d´Órsay – which is one of the top museums in the city.
+- Tip: If you are around the Louvre during the day, you can also check out the impressive Musee d´Órsay, one of the top museums in the city.
 It is a 10-minute walk from the Louvre.

 Stop: 7 Stroll Back from the Louvre to the Eiffel Tower – in the Dark

-If in Paris, plan to sleep a few hours less than regular, so you can spend at least two of three nights (or at least late evenings) outdoors.
+If in Paris, plan to sleep a few hours less than regular, so you can spend at least two or three nights outdoors.
 You will not regret it!
 That I can say for sure.

 OMG – I see it myself – this first day in Paris is crazy.
 But I have done it myself – it is doable!

 If you didn’t make it inside the Louvre the day before, you could start your day there.
-If you did make it, start your day with some time at the park.
+If you made it, start your day with some time at the park.

 Stop 1: Rest at Jardin des Tuileries

-The garden opens at 7 am and is open until around 9 pm (11 pm in the summer).
-Some days, it is closed and entry is free.
+- The garden opens at 7 am and is open until around 9 pm (11 pm in the summer).
+Some days, it is closed.
+The entry is free.